kubeshop/testkube-docs/docs/articles/install/0-overview.md

 - **Testkube Cloud** - the Control Plane runs in the cloud and managed by the Testkube Team.
 - **Testkube Agent Standalone** - the Agent runs without a Control Plane or Dashboard for single cluster usage scenarios.

+High-level deployment architecture and how to get started with each of these is described below.

 :::note
 An architectural overview of Testkube and its components is available in the [Architecture Reference](../architecture).
 :::

-Installation for each of these is described below.

 ## Testkube On-Prem